Written by: Richard Fong

 When adding it to the HTML for URL of the web page you prefer Google to index, it will look like this:

-That’s it.
-Simple right?
-But if you’re having a hard time doing this with several of your duplicate pages, consider getting ecommerce SEO services from the experts.
+It seems simple, but if you’re having a hard time doing this with several of your duplicate pages, consider getting e-commerce SEO services from the experts.